 - vanilla beans (the insides)

-Essential oil suggestions: Of course you can limit it to 1 oil if that's what you prefer, or if your herb is very aromatic.
+Of course, you can limit it to 1 oil if that’s what you prefer, or if your herb is very aromatic.

 - cinnamon, clove, and vanilla essential oil